 ** Proposers must ensure that their justification files adhere to the instructions given the proposal call and in Northstar, repeated online here. **

-Proposals should be submitted using the "NorthStar for LOFAR" proposal submission tool.A short "Walk Though" (version 18-07-2013) manual of NorthStar [PDF file].
+Proposals should be submitted using the "NorthStar for LOFAR" proposal submission tool.For the preparation of your proposal, please consult the short "Walk Through" manual of NorthStar [PDF file] (version 15-07-2015) .

-Further questions can be addressed to the Radio Observatory Science Support Group: sciencesupport_AT_astron.nl
+Further questions can be addressed to the LOFAR Radio Observatory Science Support Group: sciencesupport_AT_astron.nl